-A full-time employee is an employee who holds a full-time job. - Machinery and equipment.
+A full-time employee is an employee who holds a full-time job.

+Machinery and equipment.
+Engines, machinery, tools, and implements - Machinery and equipment.
 Engines, machinery, tools, and implements used or designed to be used in manufacturing or processing, warehousing and distribution, or data processing.
 The term does not include real property as defined in G.S.
 105-273 or rolling stock as defined in G.S.
 105-333. - (6) Manufacturing and processing.
 Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census. - (7) New machinery and equipment.
-Machinery and equipment the first use of which in this State occurs after its purchase by the taxpayer and which is capitalized on the taxpayer's books in accordance with generally accepted accounting principles, including financial accounting standards issued by the Financial Accounting Standards Board. - (8) Purchase.
+Machinery and equipment the first use of which in this State occurs after its purchase by the taxpayer and which is capitalized by the taxpayer for tax purposes under the Code. - (8) Purchase.
 Defined in section 179 of the Code. - (9) Warehousing and distribution.
 Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census.